 - WooCommerce Subscriptions – Create and manage products with recurring payments easily.

 Well, WordPress already powers about 30% of the net.
-Its possible WordPress will power 35% of the internet by 2020.
+Its possible WordPress will power more than 35% of the internet by 2023.
 That’s huge!

 With all the above-mentioned points, the future of WordPress is bright and becomes brighter with each new update and tools.